syslog-ng/syslog-ng/CONTRIBUTING.md

 because it is easier to have your code accepted there.
 The Incubator is the repository of new and experimental modules.

+## Licensing

+Please ensure that your contribution is clean in respect to licensing and copyright.

+If your contribution is eligible for copyright, you should also extend the list of copyright holders at the top of the relevant files which carry your modifications.

+The absolute minimum to specify is the identity of the author entity, which is usually one or more of an e-mail address and your full name or the name of the legal entity who holds the intellectual rights if it is not you.
+Please make it clear which is the case, because this may depend on your contract if you are employed or are a subcontractor.

+Note that from time to time, we may rephrase the exact text surrounding attributions, however the specified identities and the license binding a given contribution will not be changed in a legally incompatibly manner.

+Every new file must carry a standard copyright notice and be compatible with our licensing scheme described in COPYING.
+You should observe some of the existing files for reference.

 ## Additional resources

 For additional information, have a look at the